folio-org/okapi/CONTRIBUTING.md

 - We indent with two spaces only, because vert.x uses deeply nested callbacks.
 - We _don't_ use tab characters for indents, only spaces.

-Remember to set your IDE to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.
+Remember to set your IDE and editors to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.

+For XML and JSON and RAML files, the same: two-space indent and no tabs.

+For JavaScript code we are implementing an automated lint facility.

 ## License